-With the Olympics and the target date of 2032, we have a great opportunity to implement essential future topics that occupy people more quickly.
+90% of the sports facilities needed for the Games are already available on the Rhine and Ruhr and in daily, weekly or annual use.
+They are kept fit for the future by the mostly private-sector operators, even independently of possible Olympic and Paralympic Games.
+Through the Olympics and a fixed target date, we have a great opportunity to implement essential future topics that concern and benefit people more quickly.
 This is the true value of possible games for the region.
 The games can be a motor for people to benefit more quickly and sustainably from the investments in the infrastructure between the Rhine and Ruhr.
 The networking of mobility and digitalisation knows no boundaries, which is why no municipality, district or company can develop solutions in isolation.
-If the parochial thinking of the individual municipalities in North Rhine-Westphalia broke up, which we have already succeeded in doing, and stop thinking in "I" but in "we", there is a great opportunity to tackle and implement the important issues of the future in joint solidarity.
-A concrete example: If the existing rail network is digitized in a uniform and comprehensive manner, it will be possible to offer 40 percent more capacity utilization in long-distance public transport without building a new kilometre of rail.
+If we break down the parochial thinking of the individual municipalities in North Rhine-Westphalia, which we have already succeeded in doing, and think in terms of "we" rather than "I," there is a great opportunity to implement the important issues of the future in a joint effort.
+A concrete example: If the existing rail network is digitized in a uniforml and and comprehensive manner, it is possible to offer 40 percent more capacity utilization in long-distance public transport without having to build a single kilometer of new rail.
 The increase for local public transport is 20 percent.
-This means that the frequency can be increased immensely.
-Accelerating the networking of mobility and digitisation in the metropolitan region is a huge opportunity for the people who live here.
-Many of these projects, from which millions of citizens and the entire region will benefit, are not happening for Olympia, but through Olympia.
-This is the real value of the Olympic and Paralympic Games 2032 on the Rhine and Ruhr rivers and provides an answer to the question of the citizens "What do I get out of it?”
-The globally unique potential of the Rhine and Ruhr with 9 DAX companies, 11 MDAX companies (as of the end of September 2019), 450.000 medium-sized companies, 500.000 students, a well-educated population and numerous start-ups forms the basis for a unique vision of the Rhein Ruhr City: the creation of an innovation and mobility region, at the end of which will be the most modern metropolitan region in Europe, with the jobs of the future, all around the universities.
+As a result, the frequency of service can be increased immensely.
+Accelerating the networking of mobility and digitization in the metropolitan region is a huge opportunity for the people who live here.
+Many of these projects, which will benefit millions of citizens and the entire region, are happening not for the Olympics but through the Olympics.
+This is the real value of Olympic and Paralympic Games in the Rhine Ruhr region and provides an answer to the citizens' question "What is my benefit?”
+The globally unique potential of the Rhine and Ruhr with 8 DAX companies, 13 MDAX companies (end of September 2020), 450,000 medium-sized companies, 500,000 students, a well-educated population and numerous start-ups forms the basis for a unique vision of the Rhine Ruhr City: the creation of an innovation and mobility region, at the end of which stands the most modern metropolitan region in Europe, with the jobs of the future, all around the universities.

 A total of 14 municipalities and meanwhile also other interested local authorities are part of our concept: Aachen, Bochum, Bonn, Dortmund, Duisburg, Düsseldorf, Essen, Gelsenkirchen, Cologne, Krefeld, Leverkusen, Mönchengladbach, Oberhausen and Recklinghausen.
 14 municipalities that are enthusiastic about the idea of pooling forces and synergies for an overarching goal and thinking as one metropolitan region.
 The great challenges of the future, such as networked mobility and digitalisation, can only be conceived and realised as a region.
 All 14 municipalities and the parliamentary parties of CDU, SPD, FDP and Bündnis 90/Die Grünen have recognised the potential behind the "we mentality".

 The IOC's Agenda 2020, which explicitly request for sustainability in future games, means that for the first time in the history of the Olympic and Paralympic Games, regions can also apply for the Games.
-In addition, the elimination of minimum capacities of spectator seats allows for a more flexible use of already existing or temporary sports facilities in a city or region.
-In addition, 115.000 hotel beds can already be offered as overnight accommodation in the region.
-The IOC's target is 42.000 beds.
-The concept of the Rhein Ruhr City 2032 initiative is the first concept that pays 100% into the Agenda 2020 and it is already sustainable before the Games begin.
-The Rhine-Ruhr region also offers a unique sports potential.
-Almost 19.000 sports clubs with over five million members make North Rhine-Westphalia the number one sports state in Germany.
-According to the market and social research institute Ipsos, people in North Rhine-Westphalia feel more comfortable than average in comparison to other German states.
+In addition, the elimination of minimum capacities of spectator seat requirements also allows for a more flexible use of existing or temporary sports facilities in a city or region.
+In addition, 115,000 hotel beds in the region can already be offered as overnight accommodations.
+The IOC's target is 42,000 beds.
+The concept of the Rhine-Ruhr City Initiative is the first concept that pays 100% into the Agenda 2020.
+The Rhine-Ruhr region also offers unique sports potential.
+Almost 19,000 sports clubs with over five million members make North Rhine-Westphalia the number one sports state in Germany.
+According to the market and social research institute Ipsos, people in North Rhine-Westphalia feel better than average compared to other German states.
 Aspects such as a secure income, no fear of the future and good family contacts make the state worth living in.
-North Rhine-Westphalia is the federal state with the highest GDP by comparison, and in terms of GDP per capita, North Rhine-Westphalia does not have to hide behind its seventh place (2018).
-All this is a very good foundation - we want to build on this together with the people and the region.

 90% of the required sports facilities already exist today and are used on a weekly, monthly or annual basis and are being modernized and kept fit for the future - also independently of the Olympic and Paralympic Games - by the respective, mostly private-sector sports facility operators in a sustainable manner.
 The Rhein Ruhr City 2032 sports facility concept is thus sustainable before the Games have begun and is also sustainable in its subsequent use.
 Every sports facility already has a corresponding traffic concept in place today.
 With a funding program for sports facilities initiated by the state government and unique in Germany, North Rhine-Westphalia is strengthening its position as the number one sports state: A total of 300 million euros is available to clubs in North Rhine-Westphalia under the "Modern Sports Facility 2022" program, which is currently being provided by the state of North Rhine-Westphalia.
 Sports clubs and associations will benefit from this to an unprecedented extent.
 This is an important impulse to reduce the renovation backlog and to promote popular sports and voluntary work.
 Our aim is to make use of what is already there and also to create something that will continue to be used afterwards.